tskit-dev/msprime/docs/tutorial.rst

 in a straightforward manner.
 Here is an example where we compare the analytical results for the number of segregating sites with simulations:

+.. warning:: TODO add a helpful warning that older versions of this example will give incorrect answers with msprime 1.0 and link to the docs section where we talk about the discrete genome stuff.

 .. literalinclude:: examples/segregating_sites.py

 Running this code, we get: